Skip to main content

 WORKED EXAMPLE

-With R1 from node 1 to ground, R2 from node 2 to ground, R12 between nodes, and current injections I1 and I2, solve a 2×2 conductance matrix for V1 and V2.
+For R1 from node 1 to ground, R2 from node 2 to ground, R12 between nodes, and current injections I1 and I2, write KCL at both nodes, convert each resistor to conductance G = 1/R, then solve the 2×2 matrix for V1 and V2.

 STEP BY STEP